quark-engine/quark-engine/README.md

 Our Dalvik bytecode loader consists of functionalities such as 1.
 Finding cross reference and calling sequence of the native API.
 2. Tracing the bytecode register.
 The combination of these functionalities (yes, the order theory) not only can neglect obfuscation but also match perfectly to the design of our malware scoring system.

-### Easy to Use and Reading Friendly Report
+## Easy to Use and Reading Friendly Report

 Quark is very easy to use and also provides flexible output formats.
-There are 3 types of output report: detail report, call graph, and summary report.
+There are 5 types of output reports: detail report, call graph, rules classification, summary report, and label-based report.
 Please see below for more details.

-#### Detail Report
+### Detail Report

-This is a how we examine a real android malware (candy corn) with one single rule (crime).
+This is how we examine a real android malware (candy corn) with one single rule (crime).

 ```bash
 $ quark -a 14d9f1a92dd984d6040cc41ed06e273e.apk -d